zachlp2016/little_shop/stories.md

 ```
 [ ] done

-User Story 40
-Merchant Dashboard Statistics
+User Story 41, Merchant Dashboard Statistics

 As a merchant
 When I visit my dashboard, I see an area with statistics:
-- top 5 items I have sold by quantity
+- top 5 items I have sold by quantity, and the quantity of each that I've sold
 - total quantity of items I've sold, and as a percentage against my sold units plus remaining inventory (eg, if I have sold 1,000 things and still have 9,000 things in inventory, the message would say something like "Sold 1,000 items, which is 10% of your total inventory")
-- top 3 states where my items were shipped
+- top 3 states where my items were shipped, and their quantities
-- top 3 city/state where my items were shipped (Springfield, MI should not be grouped with Springfield, CO)
+- top 3 city/state where my items were shipped, and their quantities (Springfield, MI should not be grouped with Springfield, CO)
-- name of the user with the most orders from me (pick one if there's a tie)
+- name of the user with the most orders from me (pick one if there's a tie), and number of orders
-- name of the user who bought the most total items from me (pick one if there's a tie)
+- name of the user who bought the most total items from me (pick one if there's a tie), and the total quantity
-- top 3 users who have spent the most money on my items
+- top 3 users who have spent the most money on my items, and the total amount they've spent
 ```

 ```
 [ ] done

-User Story 41
-Merchant's Items index page
+User Story 42, Merchant's Items index page

 As a merchant
 When I visit my dashboard